-This month we’re celebrating World Mental Health day and with 2020 turning out to be the year no one could have anticipated, looking after your mental health has never been more important.
+This month we’re celebrating World Mental Health day and after a fluctuant few years, looking after your mental health has never been more important.
 Talking about mental health at home or in the workplace can be a difficult subject for some, but with mental health charity Mind reporting that one in six people will experience mental health problems at work, there’s never been a better time to bring it to the table.
 We‘ve put together our top tips for looking after yourself at work.

 - Reclaim your lunch break.
 We’ve all had lunch at the desk, in fact, almost one third of UK workers do not take proper lunch breaks.
 Leaving the office or taking a break from home will not only help to clear your head and make for a more productive afternoon, it will also avoid you getting crumbs in your keyboard and an unwanted trip to the IT department.

 1. Getting things down on paper

 3. And make it easier to prioritise your workload

 3. Healthy body, healthy mind.
 A lunchtime stroll in the park, cycling to work or finding an afterwork fitness club can all help with an increased sense of wellbeing .
 Staying active increases the chemicals in the brain that helps regulate our moods and can assist with tiredness, anxiety and stress.

 Make a connection.
 Social relationships are a great way to help improve your mood and buffer against mental health issues.
 Take time to make a connection, speak to someone you haven’t spoken to in the office and really listen to them.
 You never know, you may be speaking to your new best friend or the love of your life (socially distanced of course!) by the office photocopier.

 As awareness around mental health increases we’re working hard to break the stigma and are extremely proud to share that we have trained over 100 Mental Health First Aiders and Mental Health First Aid Champions across all parts of our business.